- Remove the delete-this-class class from the navbar15_component div. This will change the positioning of the navbar to fixed.

 3. The role is the anchor

 Most job-search tools produce disconnected outputs.
-Offboard's workflows are designed to keep artifacts tied to the same role and company context.
+Offboard’s workflows keep artifacts tied to the same role and company context.
 This makes the product feel cumulative instead of transactional.

 4. Context should compound